bioinformatics-hub-ke/BOSS-miniprojects/README.md

 ### 5. Open Science Handbook
 <b>Aim:</b>

 Create a handbook to facilitate proper research data management in Resource constrained settings.
+In this project, the participants will be expected to evaluate and compare the various genomics data management approaches that are available and to test how easy it is to set-up and use the tools.
+The focus is on genomics.

+Guide:
+Use the TuringWay Handbook as a guide on how to create the book.
+In the Turing-way: Welcome — The Turing Way

+<b>Objective:</b>
+Answer the following questions:
+- What platforms are available for use in resource constrained settings, especially free or cheap ones
+- How easy are they to set-up?
+Here, we are interested in tools that can easily be set up in a lab without very experience system administrators
+- Explore the role of research data management policies in guiding the implementation of these tools.

 ## Project Leads